Krishna6475/Auto-correcting-the-power-of-Spectacles-using-Machine-Learning/README.md

 - **Replace `your-username`** in the `git clone` link with your actual GitHub username.
 - **Add more details**: If your project has more features, datasets, or requirements, feel free to add additional sections.

-This README.md will give users a comprehensive understanding of how to use, contribute to, and run the project.

 Local URL: http://localhost:8501
 Network URL: http://20.20.27.7:8501